mpobrien/stitch-examples/blog/pieces/opening.md

-Adding comments to a blob with Stitch
+Adding comments to a blog with Stitch
 -------------

 In this example, we'll start with a very simple blog page and add commenting functionality.